Onshore wind farm

 An environmental impact statement for the project was approved by Queensland’s independent coordinator-general in March 2017.
 The development permit for the wind farm was granted by the Queensland Government in June 2017.

 Powering Australian Renewables Fund (PARF), a partnership between AGL Energy (AGL, 20%) and QIC (80%), acquired the project from AGL on 17 August 2017.
-AGL and the contractors will develop the windfarm.
+AGL and the partners are developing the windfarm.

 The project is expected to create approximately 200 jobs during peak construction and up to 20 during operation.

 The Coopers Gap project is expected to produce approximately 1.51 million MWh of renewable energy, which will be sufficient to power more than 260,000 average Australian homes.
 It is anticipated to offset approximately 1.18Mt of CO₂ emissions a year.

 The project’s benefits include $500m capital investment in the region, improved reliability of electricity, contribution to the Australian Renewable Energy Target (RET), and contribution to the Queensland government’s renewable energy policy.

 The windfarm will be equipped with 123 GE wind turbines, including 91 3.6MW turbines and 32 3.8MW turbines.
 The 3.6MW and 3.8MW turbines will have a rotor diameter of 137m and 130m respectively.
 The 3.6MW turbine is highly ranked in the Class III wind segment.

 Each blade of the 3.8MW turbine will have a length of 63.7m, while the 3.6MW turbine blades will be 67.2m long.